pnkskff/Headtop/README.md

   5. Add Functionality for User to view all Saved Lists, in a Gallery Format.

   6. Add Functionality for User to Tag a List via a Keyword, so that User can quickly search all Lists via a Keyword Query.

+  7. Add Functionality for User to generate a shareable url for a List.

 IV.
 FURTHER INFO: